Appointment of the Lay Members of Council (Governor)

 SCHEDULE OF DATES

 Council normally meets five times in every academic year.
-The final meeting of 2024/25 is on 27th June 2025.

-Provisional dates for Council meetings in 2025/26 are 2nd October 2025, 28th November 2025, 20th March 2026, 15th May 2026, 26th June 2026, all from 2-5pm.
+Dates for Council meetings in 2025/26 are 2nd October 2025, 28th November 2025, 20th March 2026, 15th May 2026, 26th June 2026, all from 2-5pm.

-In addition we hold an annual Strategy Day which for 2025/26 will likely be on 22nd Jan 2026 (10-4pm).
+In addition, we hold an annual Strategy Day, which for 2025/26 will likely be on 22nd Jan 2026 (10-4pm).

 Council members are normally expected to serve on at least one Council Sub-Committee, as approved by the Lay Nominations Committee taking account of individual lay members’ skills and interests.
 The schedule of Council Sub-Committee meeting dates for 2025/26 is not yet agreed.